5 Tips for Onboarding a Virtual Assistant

 6. What's on your plate / Goals for this week

-Daily calls/meetings are unnecessary and not a good return on your investment.1.
-They eat away at the small number of hours you have per week.2.
-These could easily be replaced with 1 strategically-planned meeting per week that should last no more than 45 minutes as outlined above.3.
-Not only does foregoing the daily calls give your assistant more time to get in and learn and work, it will also help the client learn to step back and let go.
+Daily calls/meetings are unnecessary and do not yield a good return on your investment.
+1. They eat away at the small number of hours you have per week.
+2. These could easily be replaced with one strategically planned meeting per week that should last no more than 45 minutes, as outlined above.
+3. Not only does foregoing the daily calls give your assistant more time to get in and learn and work, but it will also help the client learn to step back and let go.

 2. Create Weekly Task List

-Especially in the beginning of a new engagement, I've found that implementing a Weekly Prioritized Task List helps the success of the new partnership.
+Especially at the beginning of a new engagement, I've found that implementing a Weekly Prioritized Task List helps the success of the new partnership.
 This task list can include questions like this:

 1. Please list your top 3 priorities for next week:

-2. What did not get completed this week that is still a high priority?
+2. What was not completed this week that is still a high priority?

 3. What tasks do you have on your plate that you feel are falling through the cracks?